Springfield Up: Plot

 Eccentric documentary filmmaker Declan Desmond offers an inside look at his documentary, Growing Up Springfield.
 His film follows the lives of several Springfield residents, returning to them after eight-year intervals to examine how their lives have changed.

 Particularly featured is Homer, who had wanted to be rich as a child, started a family as an adult, and now lives in an enormous mansion.
 He explains that he became a success after creating a pen that dispenses condiments.
 As Desmond is interviewing Marge, Mr. Burns arrives; the mansion is his summer home, and he did not give them permission to use it.
-He has Smithers release attack dogs on the family to chase them away, although he has to go back to Mr. Burns' other home to collect them first and then release them.
+He has Smithers, who was tied up by Homer inside a grandfather clock for three days, release attack dogs on the family to chase them away, although he has to go back to Mr. Burns' other home to collect them first and then release them.
 Desmond follows Homer to try and humiliate him after pretending to be rich, despite Homer admitting to the camera that he had wanted to be the cool person in Declan's documentary.
 He'd realized that he was only in the documentary to make everyone else look good (before walking away), Desmond tries to end the scene with the words "Strong words from a dumpy man" and that he was indeed only in the program to make everyone else look good before trying to cut the camera.
-Marge then angrily makes sure that the camera is still filming and speaks to Desmond, telling him that Homer went through a lot of trouble to impress him and that Homer truly is a successful person, she also said that it was a mistake to let him intrude on their lives before slamming the door on him.
+Marge then angrily makes sure that the camera is still filming and speaks to Desmond, telling him that Homer went through a lot of trouble to impress him and that Homer truly is a successful person, she also said that it was a mistake to let him intrude on their lives before telling him to stay away from her house and then telling the camera to cut.

-Feeling sorry for Homer, while drinking in Moe's Desmond speaks to Moe telling him that had he been wrong to judge Homer.
+While drinking in Moe's, Desmond speaks to Moe telling him that he's sorry.
 Moe tells him that he was wrong to judge Homer as he was married to Marge, had three children, a job and his own home.
 Desmond produces a compilation of people saying good things about him.
 When Homer watches it, he realizes that spending time with his family and friends has made him truly happy.
 Nevertheless, Homer pledges that, by the next Growing Up Springfield film in eight years, he will be a world-famous rock star, and then he and Desmond sing a duet of a song Homer wrote called “Satan You're My Lady” as an exasperated Marge looks on.